 Importing your contacts

-Run the Import Contacts app on your android device.
-Import Contacts is extremely simple to use – just follow the instructions.
+1. Run the Import Contacts app on your android device.
+Import Contacts is extremely simple to use — just follow the instructions on the screen.

-The third screen lets you choose what to do if a contact is found that already exists on the phone.
+3. The third screen lets you choose what to do if an existing contact is found on the phone with the same name.
+Import Contacts supports skipping (keeping the one on your phone), replacing and merging contacts.

 Development